aidenybai/lucia/README.md

 - **Reactive:** When the view is changed, the internal reference Virtual DOM will automatically react and will update and render the new view in realtime.
 - **Lightweight:** Lucia is extremely light (~4kb min+brotli) and performant as it does not use a traditional Virtual DOM, rather it renders directives only if necessary by skipping static nodes through selectors.

 > Right off the bat it should be noted that Lucia should not be implemented in all use cases.
 Lucia aims to tackle projects that need to be quickly implemented as an experiment, and this by extension doesn't make it very good for production environments.
-If you are looking for something established and widely used with a similar API to Lucia, check out the [acknowledgments](#Acknowledgements).
+If you are looking for something established and widely used with a similar API to Lucia, check out the [similar projects](#Similar-Projects).

 ## Installation